PBI Tennis Camp

 Tennis Staff.
 Peter Burwash International pro Andrea Puca has just taken over the program, heading up a staff of as many as six multilingual pros in season.
 Born in Italy, Puca majored in International Studies at Rome's La Sapienza University only to realize upon graduating that the part-time work he'd been doing at a local tennis club was really where his passion lay, so he took the Italian Tennis Federation's certification course and began teaching locally before joining PBI in 2004 and working mainly in the Middle East before taking over as director at the Bio-Hotel in the summer of 2012.

 Tennis Programs.
 Guests enrolled in the PBI camp program get two hours of group instruction each morning (maximum student:pro ratio of 4:1).
 Midweek campers also can participate in a singles tournament, whose winners are invited back for a special Masters tournament in November, and close out their stay with a tennis Olympics (a series of on-court games) for prizes.
-Hotel guests not in the program can take private lessons, play matches (the staff will find opponents), play in a free weekly doubles round robin, and during slow weeks join other guests and campers for midday doubles with the pros.
-During busy weeks, the staff also stages an exhibition or puts on a performance of the lively PBI Tennis Show, a exhibition of juggling and ball control combined with a spoof of different playing styles.
+Hotel guests not in the program can take tennis clinics or private lessons, workout once a week in a Cardio tennis session, play matches (the staff will find opponents), play in a free weekly doubles round robin, and during slow weeks join other guests and campers for midday doubles with the pros.
+During busy weeks, the staff also stages an exhibition or puts on a performance of the lively PBI Tennis Show, a festival of juggling and ball control combined with a spoof of different playing styles.

 Golf Courses.
 There is a driving range and putting at pitching green at the hotel.
 The nearest golf course is 2 km away in Ellmau.